Removing Stripped Or Frozen Bolts And Screws

 If you still have no success, try heat from a torch.
 Most people use a propane torch, but other sources generate far more or less heat.
 What you use will depend on what you're heating (remember, heat will transmit from the bolt to the surrounding metal), your familiarity with the source of heat, and of course, where you're working.
 It's seldom, if ever, a good idea to use open flame belowdecks, no matter how careful you are.
 Most use the simple inexpensive propane torch with easily handled, inexpensive canisters.
 The heat should be applied according to instructions for the products you're using.
 But generally, the tip of the flame should be just touching the bolt.
 As a practical matter, you'll probably want to direct the heat to the bolt rather than the surrounding metal because you may not want to damage the surrounding metal.
 And that metal, because of its mass, will probably consume the heat and spread it out before it does any good.
 If you're trying to remove a nut from a bolt, you should probably apply the heat or cold to the smaller nut.

 After heating, try more tapping as well as more heating, if needed.
 After heating and tapping, spraying in a lubricating penetrant like those mentioned above often helps.
 With the effects of the heat and tapping, there may be more of an opening for this type of product to enter.
 Wait for the metal to cool; spraying one of these products on hot metal can cause fire and explosion.

-First, assess the load this fastener will need to handle.
-Then choose among very different fasteners for different challenges.
+Assess the load this fastener will need to handle.
+Then choose among fasteners for different challenges

 Materials and Costs: